Echinacea: Nature's Cold Fighter?

 Echinacea is taken at the first sign of a cold or flu and continued for 1-2 weeks.
 The best tested formulations are extracts made from the above-ground parts of the Echinacea purpurea species.
 Echinacea purpurea root alone may not be effective.
 Follow label instructions for dosage.
 The effectiveness of other echinacea species including E. pallida and E. angustifolia has not been established.

-Echinacea has not shown significant side effects in studies but mild limited side effects have been noted, including allergic reactions such as rashes and increased asthma.
-Other side effects include minor gastrointestinal symptoms, increased urination, and mild allergic reactions.
-People allergic to plant families such as the daisy or sunflower should use echinacea with caution.
+Echinacea has not shown significant side effects in studies but mild limited side effects have been noted, including allergic reactions such as rashes and increased asthma

-However, if in fact echinacea stimulates the immune system, it could theoretically cause harm in certain conditions.
+However, if in fact echinacea stimulates the immune system, it could theoretically cause harm in people with certain conditions.
 These include the following:

 Regulation of Echinacea

 Since echinacea is a natural growing compound, it is covered by the Dietary Supplement Health and Education Act (DSHEA) and is not regulated by the US Food and Drug Administration (FDA).
 DSHEA mandates that the label of a dietary supplement must contain enough information about the composition of the product so that consumers can make informed choices.
 The information must be presented in the FDA-specified format.